Internet safety stories

 Kiwi kids and parents work together to create a safer internet

-The competition is an initiative by Trend Micro to reframe some of the negative connotations around internet safety.
+Trend Micro has started an initiative to reframe some of the negative connotations around internet safety.

 Funding to help put a stop to online bullying